mchwalinska/4EU-Protist-diversity-course-2024/README.md

 qiime feature-table tabulate-seqs --i-data dada2/representative_sequences.qza --o-visualization representative_sequences.qzv
 ```

-Again upload files on [QIIME2View](https://view.qiime2.org) website and ivestigate them.
+Again upload files on the [QIIME2View](https://view.qiime2.org) website and ivestigate them.
 ***What % of your reads merged successfully?***

 #### 9. Exporting files

-To assign taxonomy and for futher diversity analysis you need to download two files: `ASV table` and `representative sequences` (your ASVs).
+To assign taxonomy for further diversity analysis, you need to download two files: `ASV table` and `representative sequences` (your ASVs).

-OTU table needs to exported using QIIME2:
+OTU table needs to be exported using QIIME2:

 ```
 qiime tools export --input-path dada2/table.qza --output-path exported